teddav/teddav.github.io/articles/gkr.md

 ---
 title: "GKR: Sumcheck's best friend"
 subtitle: "Verifying Computations Layer by Layer"
-tags: [cryptography, algebra, polynomial]
+tags: [zero-knowledge, cryptography, algebra, polynomial]
 authors: teddav
 date: 2025-06-01
 slug: gkr
 ---

-# GKR: Sumcheck's best friend

 Today, let’s talk about GKR.
 I won’t go too deep into the details here.
 The goal is to keep this article relatively “light”, and I’ll link to some resources if you want to dive deeper.